 Fortunately, as most large brokerage companies have reduced their trade commissions to $0, you’re able to buy stock in smaller numbers of shares without fees eating into your investment value.

 Checking your watchlist helps you avoid research overwhelm and decision fatigue.
 If you’re buying shares in bluechip stocks, then it’s about looking at the calendar to see if you’ll qualify for the next dividend payment, or potentially if the price is down you might be able to buy additional shares for your money.

 You’ll repeat this step until you reach your goal.
 With each purchase, you’ll be taking another step towards earning $3000 per month in dividends.

 How to choose dividend stocks to receive dividend payouts each month

-Keeping with the original example focusing on quarterly payments, you need to buy at least 3 different stocks that follow specific payment patterns to be paid monthly.
-You’ll also probably decide to invest in more than 3 stocks given the size of your goal.
+Keeping to the original example using quarterly payments, you need to buy at least 3 different stocks that follow specific payment patterns.
+And given the goal size, you’ll probably want to invest in more than just 3 stocks.

 The three dividend payment patterns align are as follows and actually map to the “month” in each quarter:

 - January, April, July, October: the first month of the quarter

 - February, May, August, November: the second month of the quarter